saunair/grpc_image_augmentation/README.rst

    *This should make a new poetry shell*

 4. Enter the command: ``client --host-name MY_HOST --port MY_PORT --input MY_IMAGE_PATH --output --MY_IMAGE_OUTPUT_PATH``
+   Root level script is provided too.
+You may run ./client the same way

    **run `client --help` to know all the command line options**